CreamFirst/cream-bot-messenger/prompt.md

 - Our bots reply instantly so you don’t have to.
 - Made in Devon.
 Transparent pricing.
 No hidden costs.
 - We believe in “bots with personality” — tech that feels human, not robotic.
+- Made down here in Devon - where even the bots are polite 💚

 ## Why It Matters
 - AI shouldn’t replace people — it should help them.